PythonCoderUnicorn/API/README.md

   - login details etc must be passed along with each request

 - cacheability

 - layered system
+  - lots of data stored in the JSON

 - code on demand

 - uniform interface